fabkrum/web-performance-resources/crux-page-data.md

 ## Run the script

-Warning: Depending on your configuration and the number of pages your site has this can take some time (250ms per URL).
+**Warning:** Depending on your configuration and the number of pages your site has, this can take some time (250ms per URL).

-* In the script log you see can follow what the script is doing
+* In the script log, you can follow what the script is doing.
-* Most likely most of you pages (95%) will throw an error.
-This means there are not in the CrUX database and Google has not enough data to calulate a page Core Web Vital.
-Google will take a Page Group or the Origin Core Web Vitals instead.
+* Don't be surprised if most of your pages (~95%) will throw an error – these pages have not enough CrUX data.
-* Pages with enough data will be added to Google Sheet.
+* The script adds all pages with enough data to the Google Sheet.

 ![CleanShot 2021-05-23 at 20 47 09](https://user-images.githubusercontent.com/21277749/119272998-2a93f800-bc09-11eb-801b-b17e694db122.png)

-Once the script is done you see the message "Execution completed" in the execution log.
+If you see the message "Execution completed" in the execution logs the Google Sheet is ready.

 ![CleanShot 2021-05-23 at 21 03 10](https://user-images.githubusercontent.com/21277749/119273278-69767d80-bc0a-11eb-8a18-eea05e16a2a0.png)